m-expunged/guacamole-sharp/README.md

 - Generate connection token with Web API endpoint
 - Connect to GuacamoleSharp with your self-built frontend using guacamole-common-js

-Details regarding some of the steps are can be found below.
+Details regarding some of the steps are below.

 For usage without Docker, skip the Docker steps and build the application like any other.